elixir-webrtc/ex_webrtc/guides/introduction/negotiation.md

 await pc.setRemoteDescription(answer);
 ```

 The process of the offer/answer exchange is called _negotiation_.

-> #### Renegotiations {: .info}
-> We've just gone through the first negotiation, but you'll need to repeat the same steps after you added/removed tracks
+Here, we've just presented the very first negotiation, but
-> to your `PeerConnection`.
-The need for renegotiation is signaled by the `negotiationneeded` event in JavaScript or by the
-> `{:ex_webrtc, _from, :negotiation_needed}` message in Elixir WebRTC.
-You will learn more about how to properly conduct
-> a renegotiation with multiple PeerConnectins present in [Modifying the session](./../advanced/modifying.md) tutorial.
+the process has to be repeated every time tracks are added or removed.
+You can learn
+about negotiation in more complex secenarios in [Modifying the session](./../advanced/modifying.md).

 ## ICE and candidate exchange